Pre-negotiations - choosing representatives and Terms of Negotiation

 Claimant groups must resolve overlapping claims themselves where possible.
-If the claimant groups can’t reach an agreement, the Crown will make a decision.
+If the claimant groups cannot reach an agreement, the Crown will make a decision.
 The Crown prefers to offer non-exclusive redress when more than one claimant group has cultural interests in the subject of a claim.

 When overlapping claims are resolved early in the settlement process, possible delays and challenges can be avoided later.